 Linking between posts is also essential if you’re writing a series of related posts.

 One result of linking posts bothers me though.
 Trackbacks or pingbacks in the comments section of your own post don’t make sense in the context of your own site.
 Trackbacks only make sense in the context of other people linking to your post.

 So how do trackbacks appear in the first place?

 In WordPress, if you’ve enabled trackbacks and pingbacks in your post:

 …and you add an absolute link to a second post within your site:

 …a trackback appears in the comments list of the second post.

 How to prevent trackbacks for posts within your own site

-You can prevent trackbacks appearing when linking posts on your own site by using a relative link instead of an absolute link.
-For example, use the relative link:
+You can prevent trackbacks appearing when linking posts on your own site by using relative instead of absolute links.
+For example, use the relative link

-Hat tip to Tim J for the information.
+Hat tip to Tim J for this information.